Virtual Answering Service

 When an ACD queue has been defined on a VirtualPBX system, any extension owner can call in to the system and log in to that ACD queue.
 As an example, suppose that a Sales ACD queue has been set up.
 Any employee who is going to work sales that day logs in to the Sales queue.
 When a customer presses the menu item for sales, the Sales ACD queue routes the caller to the next available extension logged in on a round-robin basis.

 In order to set up a Virtual Answering Service:

 - Give each employee an extension on your VirtualPBX system

 - Define an ACD queue which will become the Virtual Answering Service

-That is all there is to it, and VirtualPBX.Com’s sales or customer support staff will help with the initial setup so that all of the details are correctly taken care of.
+That is all there is to it, and VirtualPBX has technical support staff on hand to help with the initial setup so that all of the details are correctly taken care of.

-- Those employees who are scheduled to work that evening or night call into the VirtualPBX and log into the Answering Service ACD queue.
-They can be anywhere, at home, in the office, traveling on business at a hotel, in a vehicle with a cell phone, on the other side of the world, anywhere that there is regular or cell-phone service.
+- Those employees who are scheduled to work that evening or night call into VirtualPBX and log into the answering service ACD queue.
+They can be located anywhere – at home, in the office, traveling on business at a hotel, in a vehicle with a cell phone, on the other side of the world – anywhere that there is regular or cell-phone service.

 - When, for example, a physician’s office closes for the day, the receptionists forwards the physicians phone number to the answering service’s VirtualPBX 800/888/877 number.